-"Why was the war fought?
+"The War Between the States triggered generations of disputes and controversies between regions, races and cultures," said state Sen. Glenn McConnell, president pro tempore of the South Carolina Senate and a Civil War re-enactor."Why was the war fought?
 Was it about slavery or states' rights?
 What does the Confederate battle flag stand for?
 Is it a symbol of bigotry or a memorial to the valor of fallen soldiers," he asked about 700 people gathered at a ceremony commemorating the first shots of the war.
 "Many of the emotional issues still rage."

 The Confederate Flag, in our view, is hardly a memorial to the "valor of fallen soldiers".
 Instead, given the treatment by slaveholders in the old South, it represents a vile regime in some respects as bad as the Nazis'.
 Watching some folks in the Old South states drive around in Confederate Flag-festooned pickup trucks is similar to imagined images of Germans driving around in Volkswagens with Nazi flags taped to their rear windows.